 - House points

 - Recognition in assemblies

+- Golden Time

+- Star of the week

-- Accolades and commendations from the class teacher, Heads of Year, Head of Department and the Principal
+- Accolades and commendations from the class teacher, school leaders and Principal

 - Awards Ceremonies

 House Points collate for wider House celebrations at the end of each academic year.
-The House System runs from EYFS through to KS4 (please see Appendix C).
+The House System runs from EYFS through to KS2.
 The houses are as follows:

-Classroom teachers (primary) and the pastoral team (secondary) regularly review the opportunities to celebrate success and engage with the Pupil Leadership Committee (pupil voice) to identify opportunities for development.
+Classroom teachers regularly review the opportunities to celebrate success and engage with the Pupil Leadership Committee (pupil voice) to identify opportunities for development.